Oceaneering International (OII) Gains As Market Dips: What You Should Know

-Coming into today, shares of the oilfield services company had gained 11.51% in the past month.
-In that same time, the Oils-Energy sector gained 4.35%, while the S&P 500 gained 1.85%.
+Heading into today, shares of the oilfield services company had gained 18.16% over the past month, outpacing the Oils-Energy sector's gain of 4.06% and the S&P 500's loss of 1.43% in that time.

-Oceaneering International will be looking to display strength as it nears its next earnings release.
+Wall Street will be looking for positivity from Oceaneering International as it approaches its next earnings report date.
 On that day, Oceaneering International is projected to report earnings of $0.26 per share, which would represent year-over-year growth of 13.04%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $638.09 million, up 14.01% from the year-ago period.
+Our most recent consensus estimate is calling for quarterly revenue of $638.09 million, up 14.01% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $0.87 per share and revenue of $2.37 billion.
-These totals would mark changes of +180.65% and +14.47%, respectively, from last year.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $0.87 per share and revenue of $2.37 billion, which would represent changes of +180.65% and +14.47%, respectively, from the prior year.

-It is also important to note the recent changes to analyst estimates for Oceaneering International.
+Investors might also notice recent changes to analyst estimates for Oceaneering International.
 Recent revisions tend to reflect the latest near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 1.46% higher within the past month.
-Oceaneering International is currently sporting a Zacks Rank of #3 (Hold).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Within the past 30 days, our consensus EPS projection has moved 1.46% higher.
+Oceaneering International is holding a Zacks Rank of #3 (Hold) right now.

-Investors should also note Oceaneering International's current valuation metrics, including its Forward P/E ratio of 27.47.
-For comparison, its industry has an average Forward P/E of 19.58, which means Oceaneering International is trading at a premium to the group.
+Valuation is also important, so investors should note that Oceaneering International has a Forward P/E ratio of 29.56 right now.
+Its industry sports an average Forward P/E of 19.63, so we one might conclude that Oceaneering International is trading at a premium comparatively.

 To follow OII in the coming trading sessions, be sure to utilize Zacks.com.